1880 United States presidential election: Conventions

-Republicans
+Republican Party nomination

 The Republican convention met first, convening in Chicago, Illinois, on June 2.
-Of the men vying for the Republican nomination, the three strongest candidates leading up to the convention were former president Ulysses S. Grant, Senator James G. Blaine and Treasury Secretary John Sherman.
-Grant had been the leading military commander for the Northern forces during the Civil War, and had served two terms as president from 1869 to 1877.
-He was seeking an unprecedented third term in the office.
-He was backed by Conkling's faction of the Republican Party, now known as the Stalwarts.
-They were mainly known for their opposition to the civil service reforms sought by President Hayes.
-Blaine, a senator and former representative from Maine, was backed by the Half-Breed faction of the party, which did support civil service reform.
-Sherman, the brother of Civil War general William Tecumseh Sherman, was a former senator from Ohio serving in Hayes's cabinet.
+The three strongest candidates leading up to the convention were former president Ulysses S. Grant, Senator James G. Blaine and Treasury Secretary John Sherman.
+Grant was seeking an unprecedented third term, and was backed by Conkling's faction of the Republican Party, known as the Stalwarts.
+They were mainly known for their support of the spoils system and opposition to the civil service reforms sought by President Hayes.
+Blaine, a senator and former representative from Maine, was backed by the Half-Breed faction of the party, which supported civil service reform.
+Sherman, the brother of Civil War general William Tecumseh Sherman, was a former representative and senator from Ohio.
 He was backed by a smaller delegation that supported neither of the major factions.

-On the first ballot, Grant and Blaine gleaned 304 and 285 votes, respectively, while Sherman received 93.
-None of the candidates were close to victory, and the balloting continued in order to determine a winner.
-Many more ballots were taken, but no candidate prevailed.
-After the thirty-fifth ballot, Blaine and Sherman delegates switched their support to the new "dark horse" candidate, Representative James A. Garfield from Ohio.
-On the next ballot, Garfield won the nomination when he received 399 votes, most of them former Blaine and Sherman delegates.
+With 379 votes required for nomination, on the first ballot Grant received 304, Blaine 285, and Sherman 93.
+Through successive ballots, none of the candidates were close to victory, so the voting continued.
+After the thirty-fifth ballot, Blaine and Sherman delegates switched their support to a "dark horse", Representative James A. Garfield from Ohio, who was in attendance as a Sherman supporter.
+On the next ballot, Garfield won the nomination with 399 votes.
 To placate the Grant faction, Garfield's Ohio supporters suggested Levi P. Morton for vice president.
 Morton declined, based on Conkling's advice.
 They next offered the nomination to Chester A. Arthur, another New York Stalwart.
 Conkling also advised him to decline, but he accepted.
-He was nominated, and the longest-ever Republican National Convention was adjourned on June 8, 1880.
+He was nominated, and the longest-ever Republican National Convention adjourned on June 8, 1880.